Definition and Example of Asset-Backed Lending

 Lenders typically have a series of requirements for borrowers that go beyond just the assets you provide.
 In many cases, you’ll need to meet minimums for sales or accounts receivables that might make it difficult for startups to get funding.

 If your business has difficulty qualifying for a loan because of bad credit or limited financial history, asset-backed lending can give you the chance to borrow money through your assets.
-While many types of business may be able benefit from asset-backed lending, this form of financing is widely used by distributors, wholesalers, manufacturers, or those that invest a lot in inventory and accounts receivable.
+While many types of businesses may be able to benefit from asset-backed lending, this form of financing is widely used by manufacturers, distributors, or wholesalers, and other businesses that are heavy in property, plant, and equipment (P&E), in inventory, and in accounts receivable (but thin in margins and/or over-leveraged),

 Asset-based lending is a particularly good option for businesses that are seasonal, growing quickly, trying to meet a production budget, or in the ownership transition phase, and it offers far bigger financing amounts than small business credit cards.